Linear Combinations of Patches are Unreasonably Effective for Single-Image Denoising: Experimental results

-We tested the denoising performance of our method on three well-known datasets: Set12, BSD68 \cite{berkeley} and Urban100 \cite{urban}.
-Figure \ref{photo} provides a qualitative comparison with other state-of-the-art algorithms.
-LIChI compares favorably with the very best methods, including DnCNN \cite{dncnn} which is the most cited supervised neural network for image denoising.
-In particular, this neural network, contrary to our method, is unable to recover properly the stripes on \textit{Barbara} image, probably because such structures were not present in its external training dataset.
+Figure \ref{photo} provides visual comparisons with several popular algorithms.
+LIChI compares favorably with the very best single-image methods, but also with the famous supervised network DnCNN \cite{dncnn} which is here used as a baseline for dataset-based methods (better-performing alternatives include \cite{restormer, scunet, drunet}, see Table \ref{resultsPSNR}).
+In particular, DnCNN \cite{dncnn}, contrary to our method, is unable to recover properly the stripes on \textit{Barbara} image (see Fig. \ref{photo}a).
 Moreover, the benefit of iterating linear combinations, compared to the one-pass version represented by NL-Ridge \cite{nlridge} is clearly visible.
-Indeed, many eye-catchy artifacts, especially around the edges, are removed and the resulting denoised image is much more pleasant and natural.
+Indeed, many eye-catchy artifacts (\textit{e.g.}, see Fig. \ref{photo}b and \ref{photo}c), especially around the edges, are removed and the resulting denoised image is much more pleasant and natural.